 BIRD197.5 changes the DC_Offset Usage from In or InOut to In.
 NRZ_Threshold parameter is removed.

 BIRD197.6 has some editorial additions regarding the example and Other Notes.

+BIRD197.7 has more editorial corrections to the example and Other Notes.